-Additionally, in connection with the Gold Prepay Agreement, the Corporation issued to OMF HG warrants to purchase up to 5,500,000 Common Shares (the "Orion Warrants").
-Each Orion Warrant is exercisable for one Common Share at an exercise price of \$3.275 per Common Share until December 13, 2024.
-The number and exercise price of Orion Warrants are subject to customary anti-dilution provisions.
+Additionally, in connection with the Gold Prepay Agreement, the Corporation issued to OMF HG warrants to purchase up to 5,500,000 Common Shares (the "2021 Orion Warrants").
+Each 2021 Orion Warrant is exercisable for one Common Share at an exercise price of \$3.275 per Common Share until December 13, 2024 (subsequently extended to December 13, 2025 in connection with the 2023 Gold Prepay Accordion (as defined below)).
+The number and exercise price of 2021 Orion Warrants are subject to customary anti-dilution provisions.